-Women’s and Men’s wedding bands are a cherished piece of jewelry symbolic of the eternal love and commitment between the bride and groom as they set out to build a life together.
+Women’s and men’s wedding bands are cherished pieces of jewelry symbolic of the eternal love and commitment between the bride and groom as they set out to build a life together.
 Wedding bands are sometimes referred to as wedding rings, but both terms mean (mostly) the same thing.
-There are a couple minor differences, which we will go into further along in this article.
+There are a couple of minor differences, which we will go into further along in this article.

-However, for the shortest definition, when a bride and groom get married, they exchange wedding bands during the wedding ceremony, as a symbol of their commitment as they exchange vows and promise to love each other forever.
+However, for the shortest definition, on wedding day, the bride and groom exchange wedding bands during the wedding ceremony, as a symbol of love and their commitment as they exchange vows and promise to love each other forever.

 Wedding Bands Throughout History

 Our current century isn’t the only generation that goes gaga over exchanging wedding bands.
 Wedding bands or some variation thereof have been around since caveman days.
-In prehistoric times, rings given to indicate love and commitment were made from plant matter like leaves, twigs, and grass.
-Not nearly as enduring as today’s wedding rings, to be sure, but they did the job.
+In prehistoric times, rings given to indicate love and commitment were made from plant matter like leaves, twigs and grass.
+Not nearly as enduring as today’s wedding ring styles, to be sure, but they did the job.

-Eventually, the Romans came along and we started to see rings worn in actual marriage.
-They were considered a public pledge of commitment to the marriage contract, and typically were only worn by women.
-It didn’t become the norm until modern times for men to also begin wearing wedding bands as a way to symbolize their commitment to a woman.
+Eventually, the Romans came along, and we started to see rings worn in actual marriage.
+They were considered a public pledge of commitment to the marriage contract and typically were only worn by women.
+It didn’t become the norm until modern times for men to also begin wearing this piece of jewelry as a way to symbolize their commitment to a woman.

 Eventually, this practice rose exponentially during times of war when couples spent a lot of time apart and wanted a reminder of their special someone.
-Today of course, men and women both wear a wedding band and often go to great lengths to delineate their own personal style and creativity.
+Today, of course, men and women both wear wedding bands and often go to great lengths to delineate their own personal style and creativity.

 One of the biggest differences between a wedding band and an engagement ring is that an engagement ring is always given before a couple gets married, whereas a wedding band is given during a wedding ceremony.
 Engagement rings come in different styles and designs, the same as wedding rings, although engagement rings are sometimes more intricate and flashier.
 Wedding bands, depending on your taste and style, tend to be less ornate and simpler in design.

-Engagement rings are also usually given to a woman to wear, however in today’s culture it’s increasingly common to see men wearing an engagement ring as well.
-Wedding rings on the other hand, almost always adorn the ring fingers of both men and women after they are married.
+Engagement rings are also usually given to a woman to wear; however, in today’s culture, it’s increasingly common to see men wearing engagement rings as well.
+Wedding rings, on the other hand, almost always adorn the ring fingers of both men and women after they are married.
 In the West, it is a tradition for a wedding band to be worn on the ring finger of the left hand.

-Tradition dictates that if you give a woman an engagement ring, she may wear it on the left hand, but during the marriage ceremony it gets moved to the right hand until the wedding band is placed on her finger.
-Once she has the wedding band placed on her finger, the engagement ring can be moved back to the left hand, but the wedding band should have first place, closest to the heart.
-Although not all couples may adhere to this tradition, it’s most common.
+Tradition dictates that if you give a woman an engagement ring, she may wear it on the left hand, but during the marriage ceremony, it gets moved to the right hand until the wedding band is placed on her finger.
+Once she has the wedding band placed on her finger, the engagement ring can be moved back to the left hand, but the wedding band should have first place — closest to the heart.
+Although not all couples may adhere to this bridal set tradition, it’s most common.

-Are Wedding Bands and Wedding Rings the Same Thing?
+So, Are Wedding Bands and Wedding Rings The Same Thing?

 Rings: The Evermore